Omnichannel: one of those overused buzzwords that everyone interprets differently but few know how to achieve.

 What are the benefits of adopting a unified approach?

-Improved customer experience: According to Ayden, 42% of customers prefer retailers who remember their shopping behavior and preferences.
-By seeing a customer’s shopping preferences and history across all channels, a unified strategy makes it easier to exceed expectations and offer the personalized, seamless experience your customers are looking for.
+- Improved customer experience: According to Ayden, 42% of customers prefer retailers who remember their shopping behavior and preferences.
+By seeing a customer’s shopping preferences and history across all channels, a unified commerce system makes it easier to exceed expectations and offer the personalized, seamless experience your customers are looking for.

-Automation: How much time do you and your employees waste on manual, repetitive processes?
+- Automation: How much time do you and your employees waste on manual, repetitive processes?
 Around a quarter of the workweek, according to Smartsheet’s Automation in the Workplace report.
-Using a centralized platform saves your business time and resources spent managing multiple tasks using tools from multiple providers.
+Implementing unified commerce can save your business time and resources spent managing multiple tasks using tools from multiple providers.
 With more time to spend on valuable tasks, you can enhance employee productivity and drive more revenue as a result.

 Unified commerce: what omnichannel was meant to be all along